aurazelco/BINP29_MalariaCaseStudy/README.md

 proteinortho6.pl -h
 # PoFF version 6.0.33
 # I have Hc instead of Ht because the names are Haemo..._clean
+# runs proteinortho6.pl on these specific files
 nohup proteinortho6.pl ../10_allGeneMark/{Hc,Pb,Pc,Pf,Pk,Pv,Py,Tg}.faa &
 conda deactivate
 # how many orthologs we have in all species?
+# counts how many lines starts with 8, indicating orthologues found in all species
 cat 11_ProteinOrtho/myproject.proteinortho.tsv | grep '^8' | wc -l
 # 167
 ```